7 Ways to Improve Indoor Air Quality

 Humidity levels must be below 50% to discourage the growth of molds and control allergens.
 You may use a dehumidifier if you want to, but simple ways to control humidity is to fix sources of water leaks on the ceiling or perhaps under the sink.

 To clean mold growth, wash the affected area with soap and warm water then dry it completely.
 If mold growth becomes a recurring problem, you may need to get help from expert cleaners.

 Proper ventilation means getting dirty indoor air out of the house and letting fresh air in.
 The simplest way to do this is to open the windows.
 You need to do this, especially whenever you're cooking, cleaning, painting or using any chemicals.
 If your budget allows, install exhaust fans in the kitchen and bathrooms to facilitate more effectively the movement of fumes and airborne particles to the outside.
 Install vents to the outside on appliances that require such whenever possible.
 Some also use window or attic fans to mechanically bring fresh air into the house.

 6. Smell good naturally.

-Beeswax candle is another product which help eliminates bad smell.
+A beeswax candle is another product which helps eliminates bad smell.
 In addition, they are said to help purify the air by releasing negatively charged ions which bond with positively charged ions in the air, thus removing contaminants and unpleasant odors.